phuocnguyen1996/Balanced_End-Effector/README.md

 - Sensor SDA ----- A4

 ## Presentation and Video
 The video for demonstration is given here and also inside the presention.
-In the video, we tested the end-effector twice: First individually, then with the Kuka 6-DOF arm.
+In the video, we tested the end-effector twice: first individually, then with the Kuka 6-DOF arm.

 ## Disadvantages
 The orientation was indirectly computed through the rotational speeds.
 We did not use all the functions of IMU sensor.
 The orientation should be computed in a more useful way.
 The calculation of matrices was also a problem because of it required a long time for multiplying.
 Another method for computation, like quaternion, to reduce the time